Eugene Curnow Marathon – Aid Stations

 - Unmarked drop bags will not be delivered to the aid station location.

-- Place your clearly marked bag by the appropriate sign at the race start and we will deliver it to the aid station.
+- Place your clearly marked bags by the appropriate signs at the race start and we will deliver them to the aid stations.

 - We will return your drop bags to the finish.

 - Because this is a point-to-point race, an option for a finish line drop bag is also available.